trussworks/Engineering-Playbook/infrasec/aws/govcloud/gov-orgs.md

-Now that you have that, you can assume the `OrganizationAccountAccessRole` in the new account from an account with sufficient privileges in the *GovCloud* organization master account. *Note that this is the case even though at this point the GovCloud organization does not show up if you look at the organization membership in the console.*
+Now that you have that, you can assume the `OrganizationAccountAccessRole` in the new account from an account with sufficient privileges in the *GovCloud* organization main account. *Note that this is the case even though at this point the GovCloud organization does not show up if you look at the organization membership in the console.*

-To do this, add a new profile to your `.aws/config`; this assumes we already have a working profile for the organization master account, called `spacecats-govcloud-org-root`.
+To do this, add a new profile to your `.aws/config`; this assumes we already have a working profile for the organization main account, called `spacecats-govcloud-org-root`.
 The new profile for your `spacecats-govcloud-id` account should look like this: